nasa-jpl/osr-rover-code/README.md

 ## 5 Automatic bringup with init script

-todo: need to update this stuff to reflect changes from this PR: https://github.com/nasa-jpl/osr-rover-code/pull/107
+**todo**: need to update this stuff to reflect changes from this PR: https://github.com/nasa-jpl/osr-rover-code/pull/107

 Starting scripts on boot using ROS can be a little more difficult than starting scripts on boot normally from the Raspberry Pi because of the default permission settings on the RPi and the fact that that ROS cannot